-In some circumstances, you may choose to download confidential data to phones in the clear; for example, to troubleshoot the phone or during auto-registration.
+Note In some circumstances, you may choose to download confidential data to phones in the clear; for example, to troubleshoot the phone.

 Unified Communications Manager encodes and stores encryption keys in the database.
 The TFTP server encrypts and decrypts configuration files by using symmetric encryption keys: